 Most older adults prefer to remain in their own home.
 However, situations and conditions may come up that make care in an institution or facility more appropriate.
 For example, caregivers may not be available to adequately address the needs of the older person.
 Similarly, caregiver burnout and stress may prevent continued safe care for the older person in the home.

 There are also some serious medical situations that require frequent testing, breathing treatments, or intravenous medications.
-In these cases, receiving care in an institution may be a better choice than house calls or home care.
-In some cases, the home setting itself may be a barrier to delivering care in the home.
-For example, home care may be a poor or risky option for an older person living in an unsafe neighborhood, for someone who has trouble with alcohol or drug use, or for a person who doesn’t have enough room for equipment or environmental modifications.
+In these cases, receiving care in an institution may be a better choice than house calls or home health.
+Sometimes, the home setting itself may be a barrier to delivering care in the home.
+For example, home health may be a poor or risky option for an older person living in an unsafe neighborhood, for someone who has trouble with alcohol or drug use, or for a person who doesn’t have enough room for equipment or environmental modifications.

 Finally, care in the home is not always the least expensive choice.
 Out-of-pocket costs may make ongoing home care unaffordable.
 Insurance is more likely to cover care that is given in a nursing facility or other institutional setting.